Fort York: Battle of York

-Rebuilt fort (1813–present)
+Rebuilt fort (1813–1932)

-Plans to rebuild the settlement's defences, including the fort, and the surrounding blockhouses were undertaken in the second half of 1813; in an effort to defend a four-vessel squadron the Royal Navy planned to station at York's harbour.
+Plans to rebuild the settlement's defences, including the fort, and the surrounding blockhouses were undertaken in the second half of 1813 to defend a four-vessel squadron the Royal Navy planned to station at York's harbour.
 Several structures were completed at the fort by November 1813, including the Government House Battery and the Circular Battery, each equipped with two 8 inch mortars; with another two blockhouses nearing completion.
 The blockhouses were also designed to act as barracks for the town's garrison, in order to allow for the immediate garrisoning of troops in the settlement.
 In the following years, the forest around the fort was cleared to deprive Americans of cover in the event of another attack; and the defensive earthworks, barracks, and gunpowder magazine were rebuilt.
 The fort was not completed until around 1815; due to small numbers of artificer available at York, and a warm 1813–14 winter preventing the use of sleighs to transport supplies during that season.

 The fort operated as a hospital centre from the latter half of 1813 to the end of the war, with the naval squadron stationed at York assisting in transporting wounded soldiers from the Niagara front to the town.
 On 6 August 1814, an American naval squadron arrived near York's harbour, under the suspicion that British vessels were stationed there.
 The squadron dispatched the USS Lady of the Lake to sail into the harbour under a white flag in a ploy to evaluate the town's defences.
 However, the militia stationed in the fort shot at the vessel, resulting in the two sides exchanging fire before the Lady of the Lake withdrew back to its squadron outside the harbour.
 The American squadron did not attempt another attack on the fort, although remained outside York's harbour for three days before sailing away.